Contributed By Becerril, Coca & Becerril, S.C.

-A statutory adviser who will supervise the operations of the company must be appointed.
-This statutory adviser may be integrated by one or more members, which may or may not be shareholders.
+An auditor who will supervise the operations of the company must be appointed.
+This auditor may be integrated by one or more members, who may or may not be shareholders.

-The S de RL is popular among foreign investors looking for a presence in Mexico, because they can reduce their tax liabilities in the place of residence.
+The S de RL is popular among US corporations looking for a presence in Mexico, because they can reduce their tax liabilities in the USA.

 The partners’ liability is limited to their partnership contribution and the directors will be liable for the management.
-However, in this corporation there is no legal requirement to appoint a statutory adviser.
+However, in this corporation there is no legal requirement to appoint an auditor.